burritojustice/frisc/soft_story/README.md

 The [San Francisco Soft Story map](https://burritojustice.github.io/frisc/soft_story/footprints) shows seismic hazard zones below zoom level 15, with teal/blue for liquefaction and yellow/orange for landslides.
 At zoom 15, building footprints within seismic hazard zones become visible, along with Soft Story properties with a "Non-Compliant" status are marked as red dots. and at zoom 16, white dots become visible that indicate properties that have been marked as "Work Complete, CFC issued".
 (There are also a few yellow dots that represent buildings that are "Work Complete, No CFC issued yet".)
 These San Francisco datasets were accessed at the beginning of February 2022.

 These maps are served using Tangram and Tilezen vector tiles.
-Data was wrangled in QGIS and HERE Data Hub (formerly known as XYZ).
+Intersections and density calculations were wrangled in QGIS and data was tiled via HERE Data Hub (formerly known as XYZ).

 ## Notes